2001zhaozhao/Towerverse/README.md

 ![image.png](assets/intellij-refactor.png)

-For a list of all game objects supported, check the README file in the `Common` module: [README](Common/README.md)
+For more details on the game's modding and Game Object system as well as a list of all game objects supported, check the README file in the `Common` module: [README](Common/README.md)

 ## In-development screenshots